 - utilizing services provided by other third parties in connection with the assessment of any application or the provision of any loan, lease or other products or services by us;

-- to send you direct marketing and promotional communications, including by email, unless you tell us not to as detailed below under “Marketing and Opting Out”;
+- to send you direct marketing and promotional communications, including by email and/or SMS, unless you tell us not to as detailed below under “Marketing and Opting Out”;

 - any use which is required or authorised by law, including to comply with any laws in New Zealand and overseas, including but not limited to any mandatory obligations under the Anti-Money Laundering and Countering Finance of Terrorism Act 2009;